pipegalera/Goodreads-webscraper/README.md

 *Note: the web-scraper do not store information of any kind besides the books.*

 To the scraper to work, it is necessary to use a Goodreads registered user.
-Without introducing a valid username, the website do not allow to load more than 50 books or every section.
 I have created the a fake user with a fake email that is used as default (see minimal examples section).

 The **outputs** are a Dataframe and a csv file with the data structured.